Planned Parenthood’s new tool can help navigate the dizzying world of abortion laws

 The closest abortion clinic to Pine Bluff, Arkansas, is 43 miles away.
 To qualify for a medical abortion at the Little Rock Aldersgate Road Health Center (the only kind of abortion available) a person needs to be less than two weeks along and make two visits to the clinic—one for an information session and one to get the pill.
 If this clinic is booked, the next closest clinic is in Tennessee, which has a whole different set of rules around abortion.

 To help women navigate the increasingly complex landscape of abortion laws, Planned Parenthood has launched a new tool demystifying the rules in each state.
 When visitors now go to Planned Parenthood’s website, they’ll see a section called “Abortion Care Finder.”
-People can now search for all nearby clinics—not just Planned Parenthood-affiliated ones—with abortion services.
+People can search for all nearby Planned Parenthood clinics with abortion services.
+The organization says it would like to include listings of independent clinics in future iterations, but for now does not.
 When searching, the website will ask for a person’s age, zip code, and the last date of their period.
 The tool, which is the organization’s latest push into digital health, serves up a list of abortion providers along with what kind of abortion services are available and relevant state laws that might require extra paperwork or the presence of a guardian.
 The finder updates in real time to reflect statutes as they go into effect.

 The interface, on both its web and mobile site, is simple and easy to understand.
 Icons indicate whether the in-clinic or at-home pill abortion is available and whether the state requires two trips or a parent’s sign-off for minors.
 Clicking on the icons releases a drop-down section that explains the rules in more detail.

-Note: Correction: A previous version of this story said Planned Parenthood’s clinic listings included non-affiliated clinics, which it does not.